esaude-mh/dmt-guide/README.md

 ### Step 4.
 Complete The Mapping Spreadsheet

-The mapping sheet we are using can be download from [Google Sheets](https://docs.google.com/spreadsheets/d/1ljn2hyf9Qk3IFfQWYiCmuwgJxDWn2hnzX4m2dLhR0mk/edit#gid=1416522886).
+The mapping sheet we are using can be download from _ROOT_DIR/resouces/dummy-data-mapping-version.xls

 Once the mappings have been correctly specified and the file has been downloaded and saved.
 Update the `file_name` and `location` values in the [`config.xml`](https://github.com/esaude/data-migration-system/blob/master/src/main/resources/config.xml) file.

+Or Specify their locations in the migrations settings page for the DIT Module

 ### Step 4.
 Linux Users Only